Beyond Boundaries: A Comprehensive Survey of Transferable Attacks on AI Systems: Transferable Attack Methodology

 \subsubsection{Disentangling Style and Content in Image}

-The style refers to the unique characteristics, or aesthetic qualities used to create an image.
+The style refers to the unique characteristics or aesthetic qualities used to create an image.
 For example, the style can include different color schemes, brush strokes, or filters.
-It has been established that the style of an image can be characterized by examining the means and correlations among various feature maps in deep neural networks (DNNs)~\cite{gatys2016image}.
+It has been established that the style of an image can be characterized by examining the means and correlations among various feature maps in DNNs~\cite{gatys2016image}.
 The style information can be encapsulated in a Gram matrix as follows:

 where $I$ denotes the number of feature maps at layer $l$ and $J$ denotes the length of the vectorized feature map.
-The content refers to the primary subject or theme of an image that is visually recognized such as the people, things, and places.
+By contrast, the content refers to the primary subject or theme of an image that is visually recognized, such as people, things, and places.
 The content of an image is represented by the values present in the intermediate feature maps in DNNs.
+In particular, Jing~\etal\cite{jing2022learning} propose to use the graph to model the style transfer, where the vertices are content and style in images.
+The style transfer procedure is the message passing between the style and content nodes.

-To improve the transferability of adversarial attacks, Liang~\etal~\cite{liang2023styless} propose StyLess to achieve style-less perturbation.
-The basic idea involves the disentanglement of the image style and content, while a robust DNN would place greater emphasis on content features rather than style features.
+Disentangling style and content features during optimization can enhance the transferability of adversarial examples.
+For instance, Liang~\etal~\cite{liang2023styless} propose StyLess to achieve transferable adversarial perturbation, which involves the disentanglement of the image style and content.
+A robust DNN would place greater emphasis on content features rather than style features.
 Specifically, the authors create a stylized model by adding an adaptive instance normalization (AdaIN) layer~\cite{huang2017arbitrary} to the vanilla model.
 The AdaIN layer serves to align the mean and variance of the style features with those of the content features.
-Additionally, they use a graph model to represent style transfer, where vertices represent content and style in images~\cite{jing2022learning}, and the style transfer process involves message passing between these nodes.
-Compared to stylized models, the vanilla model's adversarial loss increases more rapidly, leading to a greater loss disparity.
-By utilizing gradients from both stylized surrogate models and the vanilla model, adversarial examples are refined and updated.
 This strategy significantly enhances transferability, enabling adversarial examples to deceive a broader range of classification models.
+They employ the gradients derived from both the stylized surrogate models and the vanilla model to refine and update adversarial examples.
+This approach achieves an overall improvement in transferability to make the adversarial examples mislead more classification models.